silvhua/lighthouse-capstone-project/README.md

 ## Results
 ### Models 1-4
-The 1RM predictions are plotted against the measured 1RM values in this along with the equality line:
+This figure shows 1RM predictions plotted against the measured 1RM values for each model (the equality line in orange is also shown for reference):
 ![predicted vs measured values](./output/figures/04%20Iteration%20Measured%20vs%20predicted%20for%20all%20samples.png)

 A few observations can be seen at first glance: